-The consolidated financial statements and the related financial statement schedules of Star Gas Partners, L.P. as of September 30, 1999 and 2000, and for each of the three years in the period ended September 30, 2000, incorporated in this prospectus supplement and the accompanying base prospectus by reference to the Annual Report on Form 10-K for the year ended September 30, 2000, have been audited by KPMG LLP, independent certified public accountants, as stated in their reports, which are incorporated herein by reference, and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements and the related financial statement schedule of Star Gas Partners, L.P. as of September 30, 2000 and 2001, and for each of the three years in the period ended September 30, 2001, incorporated in this prospectus supplement and the accompanying prospectus by reference to our Annual Report on Form 10-K for the fiscal year ended September 30, 2001, have been audited by KPMG LLP, independent certified public accountants, as stated in their report, which is incorporated herein by reference, and has been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.

-The consolidated financial statements of Meenan Oil Co., L.P., as of June 30, 1999 and 2000 and for the three years ended June 30, 2000, incorporated in this prospectus supplement and the accompanying base prospectus by reference to our Current Report on Form 8-K filed on August 3, 2001, have been audited by KPMG LLP, independent auditors, as stated in their report, which is incorporated herein by reference, and has been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements of Meenan Oil Co., L.P., as of June 30, 1999 and 2000 and for each of the three years in the period ended June 30, 2000, incorporated in this prospectus supplement and the accompanying prospectus by reference to our Current Report on Form 8-K filed on August 3, 2001, have been audited by KPMG LLP, independent certified public accountants, as stated in their report, which is incorporated herein by reference, and has been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.